rlmic/literate-economic-analysis/README.md

 python -m stata_kernel.install
 ```

 To install using anaconda tools, it is important to specify -y when issuing install requests via conda as there is no way to accept the user requested y input to proceed with install.
-Then, run:
+To do so, run:

 ```conda
 conda install -y -c conda-forge stata_kernel